talarekfilip/Retrospective_Website/README.md

 # Retrospective Guild Website

-A modern, responsive website for the Retrospective Guild - a consistent TOP 20 EU guild in Deepwoken.
+A modern, responsive website for the Retrospective Guild

 ## Features